 The Deputy Returning Officer will announce the results of the elections for NUS National President, Vice President Further Education and Vice President Higher Education

-All delegates will get the chance to vote on the eight policy proposals that were prioritised by you, plus one emergency policy proposal submitted by the current and future leadership of NUS.
+All delegates will get the chance to vote on the eight policy proposals that were prioritised by you, plus one emergency policy proposal on COVID-19 submitted by the current and future leadership of NUS.
 We will post videos for each of the proposals including summaries and speeches Wednesday 1 April at 11.15am.
 View using the 'Policy Videos' tab on the left.